shariflocked/HTML-TO-WORDPRESS/README.md

 # HTML-TO-WORDPRESS
-a new project html convert to wordpress
+a new project html convert to wordpress sorip